 Tummy Tuck Cost in London

-In general, the price of a mini tummy tuck and a full tummy tuck in London at the CREO clinic starts from £8,900 and £10,900, respectively.
-Abdominoplasty is a bespoke surgery, the exact cost of which varies depending on the surgical needs of each patient.
-Therefore, you will learn if insurance covers a tummy tuck and receive the price of your tummy tuck upon consultation with Dr Tillo when you’ll have an opportunity to ask questions before your tummy tuck.
+In general, the price of a mini tummy tuck and a full tummy tuck in London at the CREO clinic starts from £7,500 and £9,900, respectively.
+Abdominoplasty is a bespoke procedure, the exact cost of which varies depending on the surgical needs of each patient.
+Therefore, you will receive the price of your tummy tuck upon consultation with Dr Tillo.

 Types of Tummy Tucks

-There are numerous types of tummy tucks we offer in London.
-Each procedure utilises different surgical techniques and varying in its level of invasiveness.
-Our abdominoplasty surgeons will determine the most appropriate course of treatment for you upon a consultation, based on a range of factors such as the extent of skin laxity.
+There are numerous types of tummy tucks, each utilising different surgical techniques and varying in their level of invasiveness.
+Our tummy tuck surgeons will determine the most appropriate course of treatment for you upon a consultation based on a range of factors, such as the extent of skin laxity.

-A full tummy tuck requires an incision in the lower abdomen across the bikini line and the removal of all the lax skin of the lower abdomen and around the navel (belly button).
-This allows the surgeon to both tighten the skin and repair the muscle separation as required while removing excess skin.
+A full tummy tuck, also known as a traditional tummy tuck, requires an incision in the lower abdomen across the bikini line and the removal of all the loose skin of the lower abdomen and around the navel (belly button).
+This allows the surgeon to both tighten and remove the skin and repair the muscle separation as required.
 However, due to the placement of the amount of skin removed, it results in a repositioning of the navel.

-When it comes to a mini tummy tuck vs. a full tummy tuck, a mini tummy tuck requires a shorter incision that is below the navel and across the bikini line.
-Thus, this leaves a smaller tummy tuck scar.
-The tummy tuck procedure allows the surgeon to remove excess skin in the lower abdomen.
-However, it does not enable tightening of the skin above the navel or muscle repair.
+In contrast to a full tummy tuck, a mini tummy tuck requires a shorter incision that is below the navel and across the bikini line, thus leaving a smaller scar.
+A mini tummy tuck allows the surgeon to remove excess skin in the lower abdomen.
+However, it does not enable tightening of the loose skin above the navel or muscle repair.
 Consequently, a mini tummy tuck is only suitable for those patients with lower abdomen skin laxity and minimal muscle separation.

-The extended abdominoplasty is carried out for the removal of excess skin on the lower abdomen and lower flanks (the love handles).
-It is similar to the full tummy tuck in terms of full abdomen skin tightening and muscle repair.
+The extended tummy tuck is carried out for the removal of excess skin on the lower abdomen and lower flanks (the love handles).
+It is similar to full abdominoplasty in terms of full abdomen skin tightening and muscle repair.
 However, the difference is that the scar is significantly longer and runs along the sides of the body to the flanks.

-A fleur-de-lis tummy tuck surgery is sometimes performed on patients that have significant amounts of excess skin as a result of bariatric surgery, such as a gastric bypass, where patients lose 30-40% of excess weight.
+A fleur-de-lis tummy tuck is sometimes performed on patients that have significant amounts of excess skin as a result of a bariatric procedure, such as a gastric bypass, where patients lose 30-40% of excess weight.

-It usually takes at least 12 weeks for patients to make a full recovery following a tummy tuck in London, where they can resume all activities, including intense exercise.
-However, most patients feel able to resume most of their daily activities, including returning to work 1-2 weeks after the surgery and resuming light exercise after 3-4 weeks.
+It usually takes at least 12 weeks for patients to make a full recovery following an abdominoplasty, where they can resume all activities, including intense exercise.
+However, most tummy tuck patients feel able to resume most of their daily activities, including returning to work after 1-2 weeks and resuming light exercise after 3-4 weeks.

-A common question with this procedure is — how painful is tummy tuck?
 During the tummy tuck recovery period, you may notice swelling, bruising, and some discomfort in the affected area, which will gradually dissipate.
-You will be given detailed instructions and tummy tuck recovery tips to manage recovery and we’ll schedule you for two follow-up visits with your surgeon one week and eight weeks after your surgery to assess your recovery.
+You will be given detailed instructions on managing your recovery and be scheduled for two follow-up visits with your surgeon one week and eight weeks after your tummy tuck to assess your recovery.

 Tummy Tuck Results

-Furthermore, the speed at which swelling dissipates and results emerge depends on the type of abdominoplasty surgery you underwent.
+Furthermore, the speed at which swelling dissipates and results emerge depends on the type of tummy tuck you underwent.
 Therefore, the less invasive the procedure, the quicker you will see results.